Cowpira/CodePath-iOS_Dev/README.md

   - the future that I like most in this application is that when you select a radio the background of the screen will math with the radio team color using gradient.

 2º WhatsApp
-  - i like how smooth it's the pop up window to delete a chat
+  - I like how smooth it's the pop up window to delete a chat

 ## Notes